This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • In a small skillet over medium-high heat, cook and crumble theย 8 ounces mild Italian sausageย until it is evenly browned and fully cooked.

-• Cut theย 1 Homemade Pizza Doughย ย dough into 4 equal pieces and roll each piece into an 8-inch round.
+• Cut theย 1 Homemade Pizza Doughย ย into 4 equal pieces and roll each piece into an 8-inch round.

 • Divide theย ยฝ cup ricotta cheeseย and spread it evenly on one half of each calzone, leaving a ยผ-inch border of dough exposed.